nWODT-Cobalt/uxa/WIP/Notes on enterprise design.md

 Irrelevant signals

 • Keywords like information architecture, card sorting, visual hierarchy, design systems, patterns
     • Those are table stakes, and not indicative of an architectural practice
     • Especially when design systems are "tokens and components" rather than patterns, frameworks, screen flows, utilities, usage guidelines etc.
     • Especially when patterns are "big components" rather than "abstraction of a solution"
-• Mentions of "strategy", "scalability", "consistency", "reuse" without further detail
+• Mentions of "strategy", "scalability", "consistency", "reuse" without further details
 - Layout
 - Responsiveness
 - Style